freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-23.md

 ---

-c) To describe ongoing actions or states.
+To describe ongoing actions or states.

 ---

-d) To indicate habitual actions.
+To indicate habitual actions.

 ### --feedback--